cihsp/cihsp.github.io/README.md

 ## What is CIHSP?

-CIHSP was a humorous final project, written by me and my good friend [James Allen](http://github.com/jjalle37) for our final project in Advanced Web Development.
+CIHSP was a humorous final project, written by me and my good friend [James Allen](http://github.com/jjallen37) for our final project in Advanced Web Development.
 We had to write a web application using HTML5, JavaScript, PHP, and a MySQL database.
 It is a good demonstration of our knowledge of how to write such applications, so I want to keep the code hosted for demonstration.

-We also made use of JQuery and Twitter Bootstrap for layout purposes.
+We also made use of JQuery and Twitter Bootstrap.

 ## The website